 record of climate data that goes back 4000 years.

-I have been backpacking into Cottonwood Lakes Basin, which is in the John Muir Wilderness, since the 1970's.
+I have been backpacking into, mostly, the John Muir and Golden Trout Wilderness areas, since the 1970's.

-For a number of years I was also
+For a number of years I have also been

 involved with the Golden Trout Natural History Workshops, a non-profit, educational organization

 that offered one-week natural history workshops in the Golden Trout Wilderness, on the southern

 For a general description of these workshops,